-In this appendix, we provide additional experimental results.
-In Appendix D.1, we assert the effectiveness of AR-UCB in the classic stochastic bandit problem by comparing its performances with two standard baselines from the literature.
-In Appendix D.2, we stress the effect of misspecifying parameter $\overline{k}$ in the standard multi-armed bandit problem.
-Finally, in Appendix D.3, we provide experimental results in the particular case of autoregressive processes of order 1 (i.e., k = 1).
+In this section, we provide additional experimental results.
+In Section D.1, we assert the effectiveness of AR-UCB in the classic stochastic bandit problem by comparing its performances with two standard baselines from the literature.
+In Section D.2, we stress the effect of misspecifying parameter \overline{k} in the